-- 3. Scheduler- This section shows the status of your scheduler and options to control a playlist that is playing. - a.
-Scheduler Status-This will show the status of the Scheduler and the current playlist that is playing.
-If the playlist was started manually, it would indicate that as well. - b.
-Next Playlist-The next scheduled playlist will show what playlist is scheduled to play next and the start time and day that it will start. - c.
-Started at- This will show what time the scheduled show started. - d.
-"StopType" Stop at- This will indicate the stop strategy for the scheduled playlist that is currently playing and the time it is scheduled to stop. - e.
-Playlist time extension-You can manually extend (or reduce) a Scheduled playlist that is running.
-If you click on the Extend button, you can change the scheduled end time in minutes (you can use a negative number to shorten the end time).
-There is another button to extend the playlist in increments of 5 minutes.
-You can only change the end time by a maximum of 720 minutes (12 hours) or reduce it by 360 minutes (3 hours).
-Once a playlist has reached its scheduled end time, this option will no longer be available even though a song might still be playing (i.e. Graceful shutdown) - 4.
-Playlist Info-This section will give you the current status of your playlist. - a.
-Player Status-this lists the current song that is playing.
-It will also tell you how long the current song has been playing and how much time is left until the end of the song.
+- 2. Playlist/Sequence Selector- This will show the playlist that is playing when one is playing, otherwise you can use it to select a playlist or individual sequence to play manually. - 3.
+Player controls-This controls the currently queued playlist. - a.
+Play-This will play the queued playlist at the element selected.
+If the Repeat box is checked, the playlist will continue to play until manually stopped or a scheduled playlist starts. - b.
+Previous- This will step to the previous playlist item when a playlist is playing. - c.
+Next- This will step to the next playlist item when a playlist is playing. - d.
+Stop Gracefully-This will finish the song that is currently playing and then stop the playlist. - e.
+Stop After Loop-This will stop the playlist when the end of the currently playing playlist is reached. - f.
+Stop Now-This will stop the playlist immediately. - 4.
+Repeat- If this box is checked when you manually start a playlist or sequence, it will continue to play until it is manually stopped. - 5.
+Volume-This is where you can control the output volume for the currently playing sequence.
+This can be used to control the volume supplied to an FM transmitter or external speakers. - 6.
+Song Status- This will show how long the current song has been playing and how much time is remaining.
+It also will indicate if the playlist is set to Random order.

 If there is no sequence playing, the status will be "Idle."
-It will also indicate if a song is shutting down gracefully (finishing the song and then shutting down.) - b.
-Playlist-This is a dropdown box with your playlists and sequences so that you can manually start one of your stored playlists or sequences. - c.
-Repeat- If this box is checked when you manually start a playlist or sequence, it will continue to play until it is manually stopped. - d.
+It will also indicate if a playlist is shutting down gracefully (finishing the song and then shutting down.)

+- a.
+Playlist-This is a dropdown box with your playlists and sequences so that you can manually start one of your stored playlists or sequences. - b.
+Repeat- If this box is checked when you manually start a playlist or sequence, it will continue to play until it is manually stopped. - c.
 Volume-This is where you can control the output volume for the currently playing sequence.
-This can be used to control the volume supplied to an FM transmitter or external speakers. - e.
-Verbose Playlist Item Details- If this is selected, it will show a lot more information on each playlist item. - f.
+This can be used to control the volume supplied to an FM transmitter or external speakers. - d.
+Verbose Playlist Item Details- If this is selected, it will show a lot more information on each playlist item. - e.
 Playlist Details-This will show you the details of the currently queued playlist.
-If the playlist is playing, it will indicate which song is playing by highlighting it and putting an arrow next to it. - 5.
+If the playlist is playing, it will indicate which song is playing by highlighting it and putting an arrow next to it. - 2.
 Player controls-This controls the currently gueued playlist. - a.
 Play-This will play the queued playlist at the element selected.
 If the Repeat box is checked, the playlist will continue to play until manually stopped or a scheduled playlist starts. - b.
 Previous- This will step to the previous playlist item when a playlist is playing. - c.
 Next- This will step to the next playlist item when a playlist is playing. - d.
 Stop Gracefully-This will finish the song that is currently playing and then stop the playlist. - e.
 Stop After Loop-This will stop the playlist when the end of the currently playing playlist is reached. - f.
 Stop Now-This will stop the playlist immediately.